-Creditors assume that if your score is good, then you’re better able to stay on top of your payments.
+Card issuers assume that if your credit score is good, you’re better able to stay on top of your payments.
 Of course, we know that the secret to financial security is never charging more than you can afford.
 Be sure not to overspend if you do get that credit line increase.

 Credit card issuers certainly look at your holistic credit history, but they’re especially concerned with how well you’ve handled your payments with their specific card.
 First, make sure you’ve been a customer with them for at least six months.

 Any account younger than that hasn’t had enough time to establish a trusted pattern of on-time payments.
 Next, look at how you’ve been spending on that card.
-If you’ve kept the balance low and made your payments consistently, you’re in a good place to make the request.
+If you’ve kept the balance low and made your payments consistently, you’re in a good place to request a credit limit increase.

 #3: Recent Pay Raise